diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 # The Storyline
 Imagine you had a fantastic business idea.
 You would like to open a new shop in Hamburg, Germany.
 So you need a place.
 Why not use the rooms of one of the numerous shops in Hamburg?
 However... **which shop in Hamburg is the one located best?**

 For implementing this tutorial we used data of [Open Street Map](http://www.openstreetmap.org/copyright) limited on Hamburg, Germany.
+The data is stored in TSV files and provided by archive schedoscope-tutorial-osm-data.

 **The raw data structure:**